THE RISE OF SLOW TRAVELING

 And that’s it, get going!
 Just knowing that this is an option and you do not have to wait until you have tons of savings to travel is a great option for those that are sick of living in one place.
 You can travel months at a time and make money as you do it.
 This is not a new way to live, but it is seeing a revival.

-If your goal is slow travel it makes sense to visit countries that allow you to be there the longest on a tourist visa.
+If your goal is slow travel it makes sense to visit countries that allow you to be there the longest on a tourist visa, or to destination where you can enter with no visa at all.

 See the full list of countries with the longest visitor visas.